LuzFaltex/docs/docs/contribute/index.md

 ## Get more involved

 Other topics help you get started productively contributing to LuzFaltex Docs.
 They explain working with GitHub repositories, Markdown tools, and extensions used in the LuzFaltex Docs platform.

+## Code contributions

+If you wish to contribute code to our projects, please see our [Code Contribution Guide](./code/contributing.md).